 The Marie S. Curie FCFP is intended for current or future leaders in their fields.
-The fellowships are awarded through a highly competitive, strictly merit-based selection process (average success rate: ~10 %).
+The fellowships are awarded through a highly competitive, strictly merit-based selection process (expected success rate: ~20% of eligible applications).
 Applications are invited from academics of all nationalities.
 Note, however, that during the 3-year period prior to the application deadline, applicants may not (a) have resided or (b) have carried out their main activity (work, studies, etc) in Germany for more than a total of 12 months.
 Compulsory national service and/or short stays such as holidays are not taken into account.

 For the fellows, the programme offers outstanding research opportunities, not only in the research environment of an internationally highly competitive university, but also with the added advantage of being part of a community of fellows from different disciplines at FRIAS.
 Furthermore, they receive support for research mobility and become more familiar with the German and Upper Rhine research landscapes, thus enhancing their opportunities for continuing their career in the heart of Europe.

-The Marie S. Curie FCFP is co-financed by the European Union through the Seventh Framework Programme (FP7) “Marie Skłodowska-Curie Action, People, Co-funding of regional, national and international programs (COFUND)" and the University of Freiburg.
+The Marie S. Curie FCFP is co-financed by the European Union through the Seventh Framework Programme (FP7) “Marie Skłodowska-Curie Action, People, Co-funding of regional, national and international programs (COFUND)" and the state of Baden-Wurttemberg.
 The rules and ethical principles for the FP7 and the state regulations apply.